-It is a condition of contract that all residents must check out 24hrs after their last exam or by 10am Saturday, 27 April 2024 (whichever is sooner).
+It is a condition of contract that all residents must check out 24hrs after their last exam.

 Residents must completely vacate their room and pack all personal belongings including personal furniture.
 Assistance is provided to remove and return all packed personal belongings.